-- c) The percentage Increase in the median remuneration of employees in the financial year: 25.23% - d) The number of permanent employees on the rolls of company: 55 - e) The explanation on the relationship between average increase in remuneration and company performance:
+- b) There is no change in remuneration of Managing Director, Chief Financial Officer, Company Secretary or Manager, if any, in the financial year: - c) The percentage decrease in the median remuneration of employees in the financial year: 12.59% - d) The number of permanent employees on the rolls of company: 58 - e) The explanation on the relationship between average increase in remuneration and company performance:

-Based on the positive developments of the Company, the decrease in the average remuneration of the employees is 11.80% for the financial year 2019-2020 whereas, the Company's PAT has decreased from Rs.
-5,99,91,993/- to Rs.
-4,76,30,430/-.
+There is overall decrease in remuneration of employees but no changes in the remuneration of the employees for the financial year 2020-2021 whereas, the Company's PAT has Increased from Rs.
+4,76,30,430/- to Rs.
+8,20,12,099/-.